ddevigner/raft/README.md

 For more information, visit the [raft github repository]

-## How can I execute your code and check how it works?
+## Execution.
-Execution of the application/service's raft node: pass as many addresses as raft nodes you want and indicate which one, the current node you are trying to launch, is.
+Pass as many addresses as raft nodes you want and indicate which one, the current node you are trying to launch, is.
 ```bash
 # Run it immediatly.
 go run storage_srvraft.go <me> <ip/dns:port>...